ology/HP48/README.md

 *MIKE* is an attempt at this repetative grammar of my friend Mike Robert Avery.

-*TRIP* is a handy auto trip calculator I (made and) used for years.
+*TRIP* is a handy auto trip calculator I made and used for years.

- -- gene + HP48 at ology ... net
+ -- gene at ology dot net